-All classes I teach are beginner-friendly and non-judgemental.
-I teach private classes for Bellydance, Pilates, and Yoga.
-If you're not in Sydney, Australia, I can teach via Skype.
-Go the Contact page and call or email me for a chat.
+Despina has over 20 years of teaching experience, and can teach beginner to advanced level classes in Bellydance, Pilates, and Yoga.
+If you're not in Sydney (Australia), classes can be taught via Skype.
+Go the Contact page and call or email Despina for a chat.

 Get In Touch!